A BRIEF HISTORY OF INDIA

-The first Indian civilisation arose in the Indus valley about 2,600 BC.
-It actually straddled modern India and Pakistan.
+The first Indian civilization arose in the Indus valley about 2,600 BC.
+It actually straddled northwest India and Pakistan.
 By 6,500 BC the people of the area had begun farming.
 By 5,500 BC they had invented pottery.
 By about 2,600 BC a prosperous farming society had grown up.
 The farmers used bronze tools.
-They grew wheat, barley and peas.
-They also raised cattle, goats and sheep.
+They grew wheat, barley, and peas.
+They also raised cattle, goats, and sheep.
 Water buffalo were used to pull carts.
 The people spun cotton and they traded with other cultures such as modern day Iraq.
 Some of the people of the Indus Valley began to live in towns.
-The two largest were at Mohenjo-daro and Harrapa.
+The two largest were at Mohenjo-Daro and Harappa.

-Life in Mohenjo-daro was obviously highly civilised and ordered although most of the people of the Indus Valley civilisation were farmers outside the towns.
-The Indus Valley civilisation had a form of writing but unfortunately it has not been deciphered so nothing is known of their political system or their religion.
+Life in Mohenjo-Daro was obviously highly civilized and ordered although most of the people of the Indus Valley civilization were farmers outside the towns.
+The Indus Valley civilization had a form of writing but unfortunately, it has not been deciphered so nothing is known of their political system or their religion.
 However many engraved seals and terracotta figurines have been found.
-The Indus Valley civilisation was at its peak in the years 2,300-1,700 BC.
-Then after 1,700 BC it declined.
+The Indus Valley civilization was at its peak in the years 2,300-1,700 BC.
+Then after 1,700 BC it broke down.

 In time the Aryans learned to farm rice rather than crops like barley.
 By 600 BC rice cultivation was flourishing in India.
-With a more settled and ordered society trade and commerce flourished.
+With a more settled and ordered society, trade and commerce flourished.
 In time people began to live in towns again and writing was re-invented.
-By 600 BC a highly civilised society had emerged in India.
+By 600 BC a highly civilized society had emerged in India.

 However after his death in 317 BC the Greeks withdrew.
-The Persians and Greeks had little affect on Indian civilisation.
+The Persians and Greeks had little effect on Indian civilization.
 The various Indian kingdoms had begun to conquer one another and after 322 BC the first great empire arose.

 The Mauryan Empire in India

 The influence of the Mauryans penetrated into Southern India.
-In the time of the Mauryans the farmers there became more advanced.
-By the first century BC organised kingdoms had grown up and trade and commerce were flourishing there.
+In the time of the Mauryans, the farmers there became more advanced.
+By the first century, BC organized kingdoms had grown up and trade and commerce were flourishing there.

 After Alexander the Great's death his empire was split between his generals.
 The various successor states fought each other until a strong state emerged in Bactria (roughly modern Afghanistan).
 The Greek rulers of Bactria attempted to control Northwest India.

 About 185 BC King Demetrius invaded India.
 About 160 BC one of his successors, King Menander conquered most of northern India.
-However after the death of Menander this empire broke up into separate states and Indian civilisation developed without European influence.
+However, after the death of Menander, this empire broke up into separate states and Indian civilization developed without European influence.